 The tutorial component offers individual and group tutoring for students requesting assistance with assignments.
 The College employs students, who are selected on the basis of academic performance, to conduct tutorial sessions in English, mathematics, the sciences, and other subject areas.

-Individual and group counseling on school-related issues is available to all program participants.
+Individual and group advising on school-related issues is available to all program participants.
 Campus visitations to four-year colleges are scheduled to explore various college/career opportunities.
 In addition, guest speakers, workshops, and seminars are scheduled in order to promote students’ personal growth and development.

 Supplemental Grant Aid is a financial award available to participants through a generous grant from the US Department of Education.
 Student Support Services Supplemental Grant Aid is intended to meet the following goals: